whamcloud/commandeer-test/README.md

 ## Workspace Structure

-This project is organized as a Cargo workspace with three main crates:
+This project is organized as a Cargo workspace with two crates:

 - **`commandeer-test`** - Core library providing record/replay functionality
-- **`commandeer-cli`** - Command-line binary for standalone record/replay operations
 - **`commandeer-macros`** - Procedural macros for test setup automation

 ## Installation